Headphones: Sensitivity

-The sensitivity of headphones is usually between about 80 and 125 dB/mW and usually measured at 1 kHz.
+The sensitivity of headphones is usually measured at 1 kHz and values between 80 and 125 dB/mW are common.

 Specifications

 Headphone size can affect the balance between fidelity and portability.
 Generally, headphone form factors can be divided into four separate categories: circumaural (over-ear), supra-aural (on-ear), earbud and in-ear.

 Connectivity

 Wired

-Headphones with soldered headphone jack cables.
+Wired headphones make a direct electrical connection to the source device using a cable, typically connected with a headphone jack.